 In addition, most MEAs contain relatively weak provisions.
 For example, UNCLOS restricts the sovereign right of states to exploit its natural resources only considering their duty to protect and preserve the marine environment.
 However, Coastal States maintain large discretion to exploit natural resources in the maritime zones under their jurisdictions, without imposing any objective limitation.
 Indeed, the agreement only imposes obligations with regards to the generation and distribution of revenue from the exploitation of resources.
 Likewise, the UNCCD mentions that countries should introduce national action programs to combat desertification by taking into account sustainable management of natural resources and efficient use of energy sources.
-However, the UNCCD does not impose any particular obligation on the parties.
-Similarly, the Paris Agreement contains largely procedural obligations, leaving members with large amounts of discretion as to the measures to adopt to achieve the stated objectives in the agreement.
+However, the UNCCD does not impose any particular obligations, leaving members with large amounts of discretion as to the measures to adopt to achieve the stated objectives in the agreement.